-Whether you're a singer, songwriter, performer, producer or sound engineer, these courses are designed to help you take your first steps towards a career in the music industry.
-Industry professionals share their experience to help you develop up-to-date vocational, industry-based skills.
+Whether you're a singer, songwriter, performer, producer or sound engineer, this course is designed to help you take your first steps towards a career in the music industry.
+Industry professionals share their experiences to help you develop up-to-date, vocational, industry-based skills.
 You will expand on everything from songwriting and composition to production and events management.
 Through the use of industry-standard audio equipment, rehearsal and recording facilities, you will be encouraged to participate in all aspects of the real working world.
 You will develop the skills needed to work in professional environments such as student-led live performances, open mic events, sound for film and games and synthesis.

 What do I need to join?